-If you're just getting started in online genealogy, these 50 databases are absolutely essential.
+If you're just getting started in online genealogy, these great family history databases are absolutely essential.

 Best Mega Data Sites

 Web-genealogy behemoth Ancestry offers subscriptions featuring digitized original records, transcriptions and indexes.
 You can buy a year's access to the entire site for $189.95, or sign up for these record collections individually:

 - Historical Newspaper Collection—Search for any word in dozens of newspapers from across the United States, and view the actual page images on your computer screen.
 Subscriptions run $29.95 for three months or $79.95 for one year.

 - UK & Ireland Records Collection—Databases include Parish and Probate Records, with information on 15 million people from 1538 to 1837; the Pallot Marriage and Baptism Index, covering 4 million names from England; and an index of 600,000 Irish immigrants who arrived in New York between 1846 and 1851.
 Access to the UK and Ireland databases will cost you $39.95 for three months or $99.95 for a year.

 - US Census Images & Indexes—Ancestry was the first site to offer online access to the complete US census: digital images of all population schedules from 1790 to 1930.
 Now Ancestry is creating indexes to the entire collection.
 The price of a subscription is $39.95 quarterly or $99.95 annually.